Trusted WordPress tutorials, when you need them most.

 Both WordPress and Medium are quite easy to use.
 Medium has a simpler and more streamlined interface, so it can be easier for beginners to get started with.
 But this simplicity is only possible because there is less functionality.

 WordPress has more features and customization options.
-This can make it more complex for beginners, but it is also more likely to continue to meet your needs as your website grows in the future.
+This gives it a higher learning curve and makes it more complex for beginners, but it is also more likely to continue to meet your needs as your website grows in the future.

 Can I use my own domain name with Medium?